adamgulyas/shopify-case-study/README.md

 </p>
 <!-- (Table) end -->

-By layering these tools, Shopify can attain high system speeds and efficiency at scale.<sup><a href="https://notesmatic.com/shopifys-critical-strengths-and-competitive-edge-a-swot-analysis-for-2021/">12</a></sup>
+By carefully layering these components, Shopify can attain high system speeds and efficiency at scale.<sup><a href="https://notesmatic.com/shopifys-critical-strengths-and-competitive-edge-a-swot-analysis-for-2021/">12</a></sup>

 ## The Payment Processing Landscape

 <!-- >What domain of the financial industry is the company in? -->
-Shopify is at the intersection of e-commerce and payment processing and is increasingly leaning towards the latter.
+Shopify sits at the intersection of e-commerce and payments and is increasingly leaning towards the latter.
 Remember, the company started in the site-builder space and utilized 3rd party payment processors, leaving it up to web developers to implement other payment solutions.
 Fast forward to 2022 and now 3/4 of the company's revenue comes from payment processing and *not* e-commerce subscriptions.<sup><a href="https://backlinko.com/shopify-stores">6</a></sup> Furthermore, Shop Pay has become Shopify's star product, leading the way to a solid footing in the fintech payments industry.
 Shop Pay is a seminal product for Shopify as it's the first to break out into a standalone service that can be used outside of the Shopify ecosystem.<sup><a href="https://medium.com/ipg-media-lab/the-exciting-intersection-of-fintech-and-ecommerce-66bd37d97c81">13</a></sup>

 ### Trends and Innovation

 <!-- >What have been the major trends and innovations of this domain over the last 5-10 years? -->
-Several aspects of payment processing are required for worry-free payment processing for all.
-Users don't have to worry much about whether their payment is going to be stolen or intercepted, nor do they have to worry about their information being used against their wishes.
-Best of all, payments are fast and easy to execute.
+Several innovations in payment processing have brought about worry-free transactions for all.
+Users don't have to worry about whether their payment is going to be stolen or intercepted, nor do they have to worry about their information being used against their wishes.
 The attributes of security, privacy, user experience and speed have been optimized over the years to give peace of mind to users.
-Much of this is possible due to the advent of cloud computing which allows wide arrays of services to communicate with each other, among other key capabilities.<sup><a href="https://www.europeanbusinessreview.com/how-fintech-innovations-are-making-payments-more-efficient/">14</a></sup>
+Much of this is possible due to the advent of cloud computing and improved encryption protocols.<sup><a href="https://www.europeanbusinessreview.com/how-fintech-innovations-are-making-payments-more-efficient/">14</a></sup>

 #### Buy now, pay later

 Buy now, pay later (BNPL) allows customers to purchase items now and pay them off in installments.
-The shiny feature of BNPL is that it can be used for any size of transaction, enabling people to better manage their cash flows.
+The allure of BNPL is that it can be used for any size of transaction, enabling people to better manage their cash flows.

 Rising merchant adoption, omnichannel applications, flexibility, and loyal youth consumers have led to a recent surge in transactions.
-This is good news Shopify since their e-commerce platform fosters these qualities beetween customers and merchants.
+This is good news for Shopify since their e-commerce platform fosters these qualities between customers and merchants.

-BNPL can translate into 20-30% higher conversion rates for merchants and 30-50% higher average ticket sales, and is set to be one the fastest growing payments trends in 2022.<sup><a href="https://www.europeanbusinessreview.com/how-fintech-innovations-are-making-payments-more-efficient/">20</a></sup>
+BNPL can translate into 20-30% higher conversion rates for merchants and 30-50% higher average ticket sales, and is set to be one the fastest growing payments trends in 2022.<sup><a href="https://www.globalpayments.com/en-ca/commerce-payment-trends#trend2">20</a></sup>

 #### Commerce enablement

 Commerce enablement refers to a holistic ecosystem containing loyalty programs, online appointments, online check-in, automated communications, marketing, and more.
-This ecosystem creates connectivity with the customer which is becoming increasingly important for growth and retention.<sup><a href="https://www.europeanbusinessreview.com/how-fintech-innovations-are-making-payments-more-efficient/">20</a></sup>
+This ecosystem creates connectivity with the customer which is becoming increasingly important for growth and retention.
+Companies that focus on commerce enablement are more likely to retain customers and weather industry storms better than their competitors.<sup><a href="https://www.globalpayments.com/en-ca/commerce-payment-trends#trend3">21</a></sup>

 #### B2B payments

 Paper checks still account for more than 50% of the overall transaction value for B2B payments.
-Other manual methods like spreadsheet entries for ACH of EFT, or even someone providing payment details over the phone are still common.
+Other manual methods like spreadsheet entries for ACH of EFT, or even someone providing payment details over the phone are still common exercises.

-The pandemic has ushered in a sudden demand for digital B2B payment management and processing, with accounting departments needing to manage finances outside of a secure office.
+The pandemic has ushered in a sudden demand for digital B2B payment management and processing due to accounting departments needing to manage finances outside of a secure office.

-Digital B2B payments bring benefits like increasing transparency and control needed to optimize cash flow which will give businesses the opportunity to optimize and organize themselves better.
+Digital B2B payments bring benefits like increasing transparency and control needed to optimize cash flow control and will allow businesses to organize themselves better.

-In 2022, B2B payments will undergo a digital transformation to meet the expectations of vendors and suppliers and it is estimated that global B2B non-cash transactions will increase to nearly 200 billion transactions by 2025, from 121.5 billion in 2020.<sup><a href="https://www.europeanbusinessreview.com/how-fintech-innovations-are-making-payments-more-efficient/">20</a></sup>
+In 2022, B2B payments will undergo a digital transformation to meet the expectations of vendors and suppliers and it is estimated that global B2B non-cash transactions will increase to nearly 200 billion transactions by 2025, from 121.5 billion in 2020.<sup><a href="https://www.globalpayments.com/en-ca/commerce-payment-trends#trend4">22</a></sup>

 #### Data privacy

 A heightened focus on protecting customer data is imperative in the present time, but also for the future ahead.
-It's a very complex task because of global and local regulations requiring strict adherence.
+It's a complex task because of global and local regulations requiring strict adherence.
 Nonetheless, data privacy is a core necessity for users worldwide.

-A trend in data privacy is the aim of devaluing PII, so that if it were compromised, users would remain protected.<sup><a href="https://www.europeanbusinessreview.com/how-fintech-innovations-are-making-payments-more-efficient/">20</a></sup>
+An ever-growing trend in data privacy is the aim of devaluing PII (Personal Identifiable Information) so that if it were compromised or stolen, users would remain protected.<sup><a href="https://www.globalpayments.com/en-ca/commerce-payment-trends#trend5">23</a></sup>

 ### Competition